Skip To Main Content

 RCC Expanded Options & SOU Early Entry

-• Good academic standing and pre-approval required by high school counselor or administrator
+• Good academic standing and pre-approval required by a high school counselor or administrator

-• MSD pays tuition and may for textbooks and materials
+• MSD pays tuition and may pay for textbooks and materials

 • 100 or higher level courses only